lmnano/Nephilingis-cruentata-genome/README.md

 # Readme - work in progress

+Scripts have pre-detrmined input paths, if you use different ones, they need to be adjusted accordingly.
+Starting input datasets are not available in this repository.

 ## Chromosome determination

 Finding and determening sex chromosomes is in the folder chr_det.
-(NEED TO UPLOAD)

 ### 00 QC